vsafontlopez/elecktAR/README.md

    <p>4.2.3.
 Replace the downloaded file in the zipped folder for this one.</p>

 - **Option 2**
+1. Download the latest version of Git and choose the 64/32 bit version, please visit: https://git-scm.com/downloads</p>
-1. Use git clone [url]: the most common usage of cloning is to simply clone a repository that already exists on GitHub, including all of the files, branches, and commits.
+2. Use git clone [url]: the most common usage of cloning is to simply clone a repository that already exists on GitHub, including all of the files, branches, and commits.
    <p>To watch the video "How to clone GitHub repository?, please visit: https://www.youtube.com/watch?v=q9wc7hUrW8U</p>
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------